-(2LB) (1CR) This is a general interest science course teaching skill needed to cut and polish rocks and gemstones.
+(2LB)(1CR) This is a general interest science course teaching skills needed to cut and polish rocks and gemstones.
 Students will learn to use various machines to cut, grind, polish, drill, facet, and make thin sections for easier hand sample identification, creating thin sections for microscopes, and improving the aesthetic value of various Wyoming gemstones and rocks.
-Concurrently: GEOL 1046 - Field Trips to Collect Gemstones of Wyoming